adelmemariani/python-chebai/README.md

 ![Architecture for co-training](https://github.com/adelmemariani/python-chebai/blob/Box4Chemi/resources/co-training_architecture.png)

 The following animation visualizes the learned box embeddings during the training process.
-These embeddings capture containment relationships, which are utilized to infer the hierarchical structure among classes defined in the ChEBI ontology.
+These embeddings capture containment relationships, which are utilized to infer the hierarchy of classes defined in the ChEBI ontology.
 ![Boxes during training](https://github.com/adelmemariani/python-chebai/blob/Box4Chemi/resources/visualization_of_boxes_during_training.gif)

 **Please note:** For visualization purposes, we demonstrate the model using a simplified 3-dimensional box embedding.
 However, the best-performing model, as detailed in our paper, operates with a 16-dimensional embedding space.